In Science applications requirements can be very specific and very different from other uses of bearings.

 As silicon nitride has a 60% lower density compared to steel the inertial forces during the start are less crucial to create an indentation on the raceways during rocket lunch and damage the bearing already before it can make its first rotation and decrease the expected bearing life.

 Lubricants which do perfume well in a vacuum are rare and very expensive and there is still a risk.
 The combination of steel and ceramic brings the unique advantage of avoiding the risk of smearing.
-For a dry contact situation, the friction coefficient between steel and silicon nitride (Si3N4) is lower than for steel to steel, micro-welding does not occur.
+For a dry contact situation, the friction coefficient between steel and silicon nitride (Si3N4) is lower than for steel to steel, and micro-welding does not occur.
 Therefore hybrid bearings generate much lower friction even with a very thin film of lubrication and can operate for a certain time even without lubrication